STATUTE OF THE

 (a) The General Assembly and

 The General Assembly is the supreme body of the Association.
 It comprises the Mayors of all the member cities of the Association or their official representatives.
 It defines the general direction and major principles of the Association’s actions.
 The following are its specific

-1. Elects the President, the four Vice Presidents, the Secretary-General, the Deputy Secretary-General and other members of the Executive Board
+1. Elects up to four Vice Presidents (each of the first three assumes the role of the President for one year within a three-year term), the Secretary-General, the Deputy Secretary-General and other members of the Executive Board.

 9. Considers other relevant matters referred to it by the Executive Board.